sehyunkwon/ICTC/README.md

 # IC|TC: Image Clustering Conditioned on Text Criteria
 *New methodology for performing image clustering based on user-specified criteria in the form of text by leveraging modern Vision-Language Models and Large Language Models.*

+## News

+## Overview of ICTC
+#### Sample images from clustering results of IC|TC
+Sample images from clustering results of IC|TC.
+The method finds clusters consistent with the user-specified text criterion.
+Furthermore, the method provides cluster names (texts above each image cluster) along with the clusters, enhancing the interpretability of clustering results.
 <div align="center">
 <img src="./figures/fig1_action.png" alt="Sample images from the clustering results on the Stanford 40 Action dataset.
 Clustering criterion is Action" width="700"/>
 </div>